A is for Apologies for Past Practices of Forced Adoption

 The Late Discovery that I am a person who was adopted.
 At 43 is late, and I the last to know.

-So hurt and betrayed she was, the woman who I thought was my mother.
+So hurt and betrayed she was, my mum.

 So shocked.
 At least she knew.
 Who told you … was it your brother?

 No … Mum … It was a gossip!